Tunisia men's national handball team

-The Tunisia men's national handball team, (منتخب تونس لكرة اليد), nicknamed Eagles of Carthage, is the national hanhandball team of Tunisia.
+The Tunisia men's national handball team (منتخب تونس لكرة اليد), nicknamed Eagles of Carthage, is the national handball team of Tunisia.
 It is controlled by the Tunisian Handball Federation (THF) and takes part in international handball competitions.
 The Tunisian Handball League was created in 1953.
 In 1957, the Tunisian Handball Federation was founded and then admitted to the International Handball Federation in 1962.

 The Tunisian national team participates in several world championships.
 In 2005 World Championship, Tunisia finished fourth, becoming the second non-European team to reach the semi-finals of the world championship after Egypt, which reached the semi-finals in 2001.
-The Tunisian team won the African Championship for a record ten titles (1974, 1976, 1979, 1994, 1998, 2002, 2006, 2010, 2012, 2018).
+The Tunisian team won the African Championship for a record ten titles (1974, 1976, 1979, 1994, 1998, 2002, 2006, 2010, 2012, 2018.
 Egypt and Algeria are Tunisia's main rivals on the African continent.
+Following the 2026 African Championship, Egypt tied Tunisia's record of ten continental titles.

 The national team is mainly and generally composed of players from Espérance Sportive de Tunis, Club Africain and Étoile Sportive du Sahel, these teams being the traditional locomotives of the national handball scene, as well as players playing in Europe, mainly in France.

 History

 Tunisia is the most successful team in the African Nations Championship with ten titles won in 1974, 1976, 1979, 1994, 1998, 2002, 2006, 2010, 2012 and 2018, and played in the final eight times in 1985, 1992, 1996, 2004, 2008, 2014, 2016 and 2020.
 They also won a bronze medal six times in 1981, 1983, 1987, 1989, 1991 and 2000.

 At the World Championships, in 2005 it obtained the best performance obtained by an African country, a fourth place, thus equaling Egypt (place obtained in 2001).
 During the 2005–06 season, Heykel Megannem was voted the best player in the French championship, with Wissem Hmam and Issam Tej also being in the standard team, respectively as left-back and pivot.

 Following the 2009 world championship, the federation sidelined Issam Tej for "indiscipline, insolence and recidivism" and Makram Missaoui for "having refused to resume play against Poland", while Maher Kraiem was suspended for three months for “misconduct”.
 The team is coached by the Croatian Sead Hasanefendić until June 2008, before being replaced by the Serb Zoran Živković from 24 October 2008.
 However, the federation dismisses him following the poor performance of the team during the 2009 world championship.
 He was replaced by the Tunisian Sayed Ayari and then, in June 2009, by the Frenchman Alain Portes, who signed a three-year contract.

 In 2013, Alain Portes' contract was not being renewed, so he took over from Olivier Krumbholz at the head of the French women's team and was replaced by Sead Hasanefendić, back at the head of the national team for the following three seasons.
-In 2020, coach Toni Gerona is dismissed.
+In 2020, coach Toni Gerona was dismissed.